mvysny/vaadin-boot/README.md

 Building a native app with GraalVM is unsupported at the moment.
 Please see [Issue #10](https://github.com/mvysny/vaadin-boot/issues/10) for more details.

+In Native mode, Jetty can not perform classpath scanning and therefore you must configure Jetty QuickStart as a prerequisite.

 # Developing Vaadin-Boot

 See [CONTRIBUTING](CONTRIBUTING.md)